alexandraveres7/DuDe-Relations-Plugin/README.md

 <h4 >DX Platform</h4>

+After you clone this repository or download the zip, follow the steps below:

 1. Download and install [DX-Platform](https://drive.google.com/file/d/1bC4ZJ_RVcGJezAHZ45AIF8UKAh3gG3NY/view) on your computer.
 Follow the README for installation guidelines.
 2. Import your desired project to DX Platform following the guidelines from it's README.
 3. Go to the plugins directory in the DX Platform project and create a folder named 'dude-relations'